| 18 .9.2007

 Robust commitment to international operations is nothing new for Finland.
 The first Finnish peace-keeping troops were deployed in the Sinai Peninsula in 1956, one year after Finland had gained membership in the United Nations.
 The Finnish troops were battle-toughened World War II veterans, dressed to the searing heat of the Sinai in heavy winter uniforms – the Finnish battalion must have been quite a sight.
 Since then, Finns have been regulars in these foreign engagements, so that about 50 000 Finns have by now served under UN, NATO, or EU flags.

+From the Finnish point of view, one of the most interesting and important developments is the effort of the European Union to build up its military capabilities.
+Here Finland is, of course, a bona fide participant, since we have been a member of the Union since 1995.
 It was not too long ago, when Lord Robertson, then Secretary-General of NATO, sneered at the European Union being a political and economic giant but a military dwarf.
 Since then serious efforts have been made to beef up the European military capabilities.
 Operation Althea in Bosnia-Herzegovina, Operation EUFOR DRC in the Democratic Republic of Congo, current talk about deploying EU forces in Chad in the near future – all this is a living proof that peace support operations are on the EU agenda to stay.

 The term most often used for this activity within the EU is “crisis management”.
 It includes military operations but it emphasizes other tools: political, economic, and other non-military instruments.
 The growing capability for military crisis management is a significant addition to EU’s repertoire of crisis management tools.

+It is the capability for being able to react rapidly that is now in the centre of EU’s attention.
+The fact is that there is plenty of traditional military capability in Europe – tanks, airplanes, ships, personnel.
+However, just a handful of European countries have the capacity to project force far beyond their borders.
 For that reason, the focus of attention has been the concept of Battle Groups.
 A Battle Group is a force package that is based on a multinational combined arms, roughly battalion-size force of about 1500-2000 personnel, which will be reinforced with combat support and combat service support elements.
 It will be comprised of assets and capabilities that will be held at a high readiness of 5-10 days and sustainable for 30-120 days of operations.

 Finland has been particularly active in supporting the Battle Group concept.
 The first Battle Group in full operational capability, in the first half of this year, had troops from Germany, the Netherlands and Finland.
 We are also one of the contributors in the Nordic Battle Group to be deployed in the first half of 2008, along with the Swedes, Norwegians, Estonians and the Irish.